edouardpineau/infoCatVAE/README.md

 # InfoCatVAE: categorical VAE with information maximization

-Objective: improve generation and regularize representation learning InfoCatVAE uses learned classifier as to evaluate the quality of the generation:
+Objective: improve generation and regularize representation learning InfoCatVAE using the learned classifier, with the following idea:

-The higher the mutual information between the sample and its category is, the better the generation should be
+The higher the mutual information between the sample and its category, the better the generation should be

 <img src="https://github.com/edouardpineau/infoCatVAE/raw/master/images/InfoCatVAE_architecture.png" width="1000">

 Figure 2: square blocks represent neural networks, oval-shaped blocks represent sam- pling.
 Encoding and decoding blocks are shared with CatVAE presented in figure 1.

-Mutual information has a tractable lower bound (see Chen's InfoGAN) whose exact algorithmic transcription is described by the figure 2.
-Main idea: each conditionally generated data should be classified in its original cluster.
+Mutual information has a tractable lower bound (see Chen's InfoGAN) whose exact algorithmic transcription is described in figure 2.
+Main idea: each conditionally generated data should be classified in its original generative cluster.
 The mutual information lower bound term is added to the CatVAE ELBO.

-This term is not arbitrary.
-With our particular form of prior, all clusters in InfoCatVAE are equidistant in term of euclidean norm, and orthogonal.
-This particular geometry imposes to propose a non-euclidean distance metric between our clusters.
-The node pair sampling ratio is a probabilistic symmetric and non-negative divergence between two distinct clusters, that we can adapt to our problem.
-It is shown that in InfoCatVAE we implicitely maximize pairwise cross entropy between distinct clusters (using samples from these clusters).
-Note that this is completely equivalent to say that information that defines a cluster should be as exclusive as possible to this cluster's samples: this is the intra-cluster information maximization.

 # Optimization with categorical sampling layer